fls-bioinformatics-core/genomics/utils/README.markdown

  *  `makeRegularBinsFromGenomeTable.R`: make bin file from set of chromosomes
  *  `make_mock_solid_dir.py`: create mock SOLiD directory structure for testing
  *  `md5checker.py`: check files and directories using MD5 sums
+ *  `sam2soap.py`: convert from SAM file to SOAP format

 See below for more detailed usage documentation.